Beans and Escarole

 Steps

-• If you use dried beans, soak them in cold water overnight: in the morning, rinse them well and boil them in unsalted water over low heat for about 2 hours, until the beans are very tender.
-Finally, drain the beans but save the cooking water.
+• If you use dried beans, soak them in cold water overnight: in the morning rinse them well and boil them in unsalted water over low heat for about 2 hours, until the beans are very soft.
+At the end, drain the beans but keep the cooking liquid.

-• Meanwhile, cut the escarole into strips and rinse it 3-4 times in a sink full of water, to remove any traces of soil.
-Drain well and set aside.
+• In the meantime, cut the escarole into strips and rinse it 3-4 times in the sink full of water to remove any traces of soil.
+Drain it well and set aside.

-• Sauté the sliced garlic with 2 teaspoons of oil and then add the chopped tomatoes or fresh tomatoes cut into small pieces.
-Add a little salt and fresh basil and let sit for at least 5-10 minutes.
+• Lightly fry the garlic sliced with 2 teaspoons of oil and then add the diced tomatoes or fresh tomatoes cut into small pieces.
+Add a little salt and fresh basil and cook for at least 5-10 minutes.

-• Add the beans and mix well.
+• Add the beans and stir well.
 Add the reserved bean cooking liquid and bring to a boil.

 • Add the escarole a little at a time, waiting for it to wilt before adding more.

-• When all the escarole is wilted, turn off the heat, add a few more basil leaves and adjust the salt
+• When all the escarole has wilted, turn off the heat, add a few more basil leaves and adjust the salt.

-• And here is our beans and escarole soup ready to be served at the table!
-A dish for the whole family, for those on a diet and those who are not.
+• And here our beans and escarole soup is ready to be served at the table!
+A dish for the whole family, for those on a diet and those not.

 Beans and Escarole, Eat without Belly

-• You can serve it with good whole wheat bread, even toasted, some croutons, add the fresella in pieces at the bottom of the dish as I often do or even some pasta.
-In the latter case, cook the pasta before adding the escarole using more bean cooking water, otherwise the vegetable would overcook.
+• You can serve it with good whole grain bread (toasted if you like), croutons, add fresella broken into pieces at the bottom of the bowl as I often do, or even with pasta.
+In the latter case, cook the pasta before adding the escarole, using more of the beans’ cooking water, otherwise the vegetable would overcook.

 Beans and Escarole, Eat without Belly

-• I suggest soaking some beans right away so you can prepare it tomorrow!
-Let me know if you liked it prepared this way…
+• I recommend soaking the beans right away so you can make it tomorrow.
+Let me know if you liked it prepared this way.

 by Giovanna Buono